TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CustomExtensionRepository/Index.rst

 .. _custom-extension-repository:

 ===========================
-Custom Extension Repository
+Custom extension repository
 ===========================

 .. note::

-   This section is only relevant for Classic Mode installations, as Composer Mode installations use the download functionality of Composer.
+   This section is only relevant for Classic Mode installations, as `Composer`:pn: mode installations use the download functionality of `Composer`:pn:.

-TYPO3 provides functionality that connects to a different repository type than the "official" TER_ (TYPO3 Extension Repository) to download third-party extensions.
+`TYPO3`:pn: provides functionality that connects to a different repository type than the "official" TER_ (`TYPO3 Extension Repository`:pn:) to download third-party extensions.
 The API is called "Extension Remotes".
 These remotes are adapters that allow fetching a list of extensions via the :php:`ListableRemoteInterface` or downloading an extension via the :php:`ExtensionDownloaderRemoteInterface`.